wenyaoxue/notes/SDET/cucumber.md

 * create in a folder `Feature` in project
 * `#` comments
 ## `Feature:` - app/component name
-## `Scenario:` - test name; or `Background:` - same structure, everything included will be performed before each scenario
+## `Scenario:` - test name; or `Background:` - same structure, everything included will be performed before each scenario or `Scenario Outline:` to use multiple datasets, see parameters > DataTable > multi data
 ## `Given` `When` `Then`
 * Background uses one phrase to represent many steps
 * and any phrase, which will be used to annotate the implementations